24 Aug Amen Break – Hear the Epic & Most Sampled Loop Ever in Music

-Six seconds is all you need to listen to the most sampled loop ever.
+Six seconds is all you need to listen to the most sampled loop ever, the Amen Break.

-The Winstons release of ‘Amen, Brother’ in their record ‘Colour Him Father’ forever changed the face of music.
-The four-bar drum solo in ‘Amen, Brother’ has been looped, sampled and rearranged in a bunch of music we hear today.
+The Winstons release of ‘Amen, Brother’ on their record ‘Colour Him Father’ and forever change the face of music.
+Then, the four-bar drum solo in ‘Amen, Brother’ is looped, sampled and rearranged in a bunch of music we hear today.

-Despite the A-side of ‘Colour Him Father’ winning a Grammy award, ‘Amen, Brother’ on the B side received little attention.
+Despite the A-side of ‘Colour Him Father’ winning a Grammy award, ‘Amen, Brother’ on the B-side still receives little attention.

 However, all it took was one guy to change the course ‘Amen, Brother’s’ fate.

 Through his discovery of the track ‘Amen, Brother’, Bronx DJ and producer Louis Flores – aka Breakbeat Lou – created a cultural legacy.

 His late partner Lenny and himself began creating compilations for DJs called ‘Ultimate Breaks and Beats’.
 The series of compilations were made for DJs and producers to have a selection of songs they could sample.
 The compilation albums had a bunch of tracks in each, with one being ‘Amen, Brother’.